-The last thing that you’ll want is to pay good money to send well-targeted traffic to your website, only to find out that many of them bounced right off of it because they had trouble navigating it or using the systems within it.
-Obviously, sending people to your site before it has been thoroughly tested out is not a good website strategy for your business.
-Spend time ensuring everything is right and your message is consistent before sending in traffic, or everything that you have up to this point will be useless.
+The last thing you’ll want is to have invested good money to send well-targeted traffic to your website, only then to find out that many of them bounced right off of it because they had trouble navigating it, or using the systems within it.
+Obviously, sending people to your site before it has been thoroughly tested is not a good website strategy for your business.
+Spend time ensuring everything is correct, and your message is consistent before sending in traffic, or everything that you have built up to this point will be useless.

 Using analytics is a great way to help your business grow.
-A lot of people don’t realize that they can use services like Google Analytics to see things like what buttons visitors are clicking on the most, where the most traffic is coming from, and how long people are spending on the site.
-That’s sad because the data you receive from such services can be an extremely valuable asset.
-This data helps you understand what changes you can make to your site to not only bring in more targeted traffic, but make the user’s experience more enjoyable, and ultimately, get more people to take advantage of your amazing products and/or services.
+A lot of people don’t realize they can use services like Google Analytics to see things like what buttons visitors are clicking on the most, where the most traffic is coming from, and how long people are spending on the site.
+That’s unfortunate because the data you receive from such services can be an extremely valuable asset.
+This data helps you to understand what changes you can make to your site to not only bring in more targeted traffic, but also to make the user’s experience more enjoyable, and ultimately get more people to take advantage of your amazing products and/or services.

-Once you get your site up, you can begin to split test variations of your pages, using different headlines, video titles, button colors, and so forth.
-It’s often surprising how a slight change to a page can make a substantial difference in the amount of interaction, engagement, and purchases your website receives.
+Once your site is up you can begin to split test variations of your pages using different headlines, video titles, and button colours, among other examples.
+It’s often surprising how a slight change to a page can make a substantial difference in the amount of interaction, engagement and purchases your website receives.
 That is why split testing your pages is very highly recommended.
-If you are unfamiliar with how split testing works, there is a very good quick start guide available at Conversion-Rate-Experts.com.
+If you are unfamiliar with how split testing works there is an excellent quick start guide available at Conversion-Rate-Experts.com.

-I created a very simple and easy to follow Infographic which shows these 10 Steps which are also the 10 chapters of my International bestselling book called “Plan Your Website”.
+I’ve created a very simple and easy to follow infographic which shows these 10 Steps.
+They are also the 10 chapters of my international bestselling book, “Plan Your Website”.